Halloween Charcuterie Board

 - Pumpkin spice cookies – I also found these at Trader Joe’s, and they’re adorable on this spooky charcuterie board.

 Don’t forget some cute decorations for this easy charcuterie board!

 Additional decorations certainly aren’t required, but they do make any Halloween charcuterie board more festive!

 Fake plastic spiders come in several different sizes, and they’re easy to place wherever you want around the Halloween cheese board.
 I also bought a decoration set that included skulls and skeleton hands.

 I couldn’t resist bloody knife cupcake toppers for this unique charcuterie board – I thought they were so cute.
-And then I had some candy eyeballs on hand, so I placed a few of those on top of the mozzarella pearls.
+And then I had some candy eyeballs on hand (also great for Halloween dirt cups), so I placed a few of those on top of the mozzarella pearls.

 I also bought a bouquet of seasonal flowers and plucked a few of them to decorate this easy charcuterie board.

 Some tips for cutting the brie with cookie cutters: